Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 To control the frequency of step-based decision making, set the **Decision Frequency** value for the Agent object in the Unity Inspector window.
 Agents using the same Brain instance can use a different frequency.
-During simulation steps in which no decision is requested, the agent receives the same action chosen by the previous decision.
+During simulation steps in which no decision is requested, the Agent receives the same action chosen by the previous decision.

 ### On Demand Decision Making

-On demand decision making allows agents to request decisions from their brains only when needed instead of receiving decisions at a fixed frequency.
+On demand decision making allows Agents to request decisions from their Brains only when needed instead of receiving decisions at a fixed frequency.
 This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions at the same time.
 This typically the case for turn based games, games where agents must react to events or games where agents can take actions of variable duration.

-When you turn on **On Demand Decisions** for an agent, your agent code must call the `Agent.RequestDecision()` function.
+When you turn on **On Demand Decisions** for an Agent, your agent code must call the `Agent.RequestDecision()` function.
 This function call starts one iteration of the observation-decision-action-reward cycle.
-The Brain invokes the agent's `CollectObservations()` method, makes a decision and returns it by calling the `AgentAction()` method.
-The Brain waits for the agent to request the next decision before starting another iteration.
+The Brain invokes the Agent's `CollectObservations()` method, makes a decision and returns it by calling the `AgentAction()` method.
+The Brain waits for the Agent to request the next decision before starting another iteration.

 ## Observations